 Any classic you wished you’d pushed through in your teens?

-A favorite quote from Pride and Prometheus
+A favorite quote from your book

-Favorite book to film?
+Your favorite book to film?

 Favorite Indie Book Store/s?